 I remember reading a really great blog post many years ago about all of the “lasts” in the lives of your children and it made me really stop and think.
 I have never been one to wish away time with my kids.
 I never wanted summer to end when they were all off, and when we had snow days, I wanted them to last forever.
 I thought that I was paying attention.
 I thought that I was appreciating my time with them, but now I realize maybe I could have done a better job!
 You see, all of those lasts have happened for me; the last time they wanted me to tuck them in to bed with a kiss and a prayer, the last time they needed my help brushing their teeth or taking a bath, the last time they wanted a bedtime story, and the last time they wanted to crawl into bed with us because of a bad dream, thunder, or a belly ache.
 All of those moments are in my past.
 I look at my journals to try and remember the funny things they once said, and I rack my brain constantly to try and hold on to every single memory that I still have.

 When our babies are little, everything feels chaotic.
 We are overwhelmed constantly with their immediate needs and they are plentiful.
-Every single moment whether you stay at home or work out of the home is consumed by these fabulous little beings.
-What will we feed them tonight for dinner, do they need a bath, are they feeling OK, is it time for a check up, are they getting enough positive stimulation and teaching for their brains to absorb, because of course they are gifted!
+Every single moment, whether you stay at home or work out of the home, is consumed by these fabulous little beings.
+What will we feed them tonight for dinner, do they need a bath?
+Are they feeling OK, is it time for a check up?
+Are they getting enough positive stimulation and teaching for their brains to absorb, because of course they are gifted!
+Lol!!
 Being a mom is the greatest gift in the world, but it is also the toughest job ever!
 When you are in those moments where sleep is lacking, everyone is fussing, no one is listening, and you are totally overwhelmed, I beg you to STOP!
 Just stop.
 Take a moment to breathe in and out.
 Take a moment to observe what’s going on.
 Look at the madness and appreciate it.
 Easier said than done, I know!
-You may have one screaming on the floor, one coloring on a wall, or one climbing a wall, as my youngest did on a regular basis, but frame that moment in your brain and hang on to it for dear life.
+You may have one screaming on the floor, one coloring on a wall, or one climbing a wall, as my youngest did on a regular basis, but frame that moment in your brain and hang onto it for dear life.
 Imprint that feeling of gratefulness on your heart, because without the chaos you cannot truly appreciate the calm.
-Take in their perfect little faces and hands, their messiness, and their tears because you will blink and it will be over.
+Take in their perfect little faces and hands, their messiness, their smiles and their tears, because you will blink and it will be over.